Skip to main content

 If your dwelling limit is less than the actual rebuild cost, you face one of two outcomes after a total loss:

-For partial losses on commercial or certain specialty policies, being underinsured can trigger a coinsurance penalty — a formula that reduces your payout proportionally, even when the loss is well within your limit.
-This adds insult to injury.
+For partial losses on commercial or certain specialty policies, being underinsured can trigger a coinsurance penalty — a formula that reduces the payout proportionally, even when the loss is well within the policy limit.
+(Standard California residential HO-3 policies typically do not have a true coinsurance clause; the analogous residential mechanism is the Loss Settlement Condition.)

 How to Fix It

-- Get a contractor's rebuild estimate for your home
+1. Get a contractor's rebuild estimate for the home.

-- Compare it to your current Coverage A dwelling limit on your declarations page
+2. Compare it to the current Dwelling limit on the declarations page.

-- If the estimate exceeds your limit, call your agent and request an increase
+3. If the estimate exceeds the limit, contact the agent and request an increase.

-- Ask about extended replacement cost (25% or 50% above limit) if guaranteed is unavailable
+4. Ask about extended replacement cost (typically 25% or 50% above limit) where guaranteed-replacement-cost endorsements are unavailable.

-- Set a calendar reminder to repeat this review annually
+7. Set a calendar reminder to repeat this review annually.

 The Market Reality